GALILEO: Galactic Axion Laser Interferometer Leveraging Electro-Optics

 where, we used $\delta P_{\rm out}/\delta L = (2\pi/\lambda)P_{\rm in} N\mathcal{F} \sin(8\pi\Delta L/\lambda)$ in the second equality \cite{cahillane2021controlling}.
 Here, $\lambda$ is the laser wavelength and $\Delta L$ is a DC offset between the two arm lengths, which we choose such that $\delta P_{\rm out}/\delta L$ is maximum, thereby giving optimal sensitivity to a light DM background.

 \newsec{Experimental feasibility and projected sensitivities} Quantum noise and thermal noise are the fundamental sources of noise in the described interferometer measurement scheme.
 Here, we estimate these two noise sources and show that the proposed experiment can reach the quantum noise limit for experimentally feasible parameters.
-Technical noise mitigation (such as laser frequency and phase noise) is also an important aspect of the final detector, which can benefit from well-established techniques used in state-of-the-art high-precision laser interferometers like LIGO \cite{Abbott:2016xvh,Cahillane:2021jvt,Cahillane:2022pqm}.
+Technical noise mitigation (such as laser frequency and phase noise, as well as EO material birefringence \cite{della2016pvlas}) is also an important aspect of the final detector, which can benefit from well-established techniques used in state-of-the-art high-precision laser interferometers like LIGO \cite{Abbott:2016xvh,Cahillane:2021jvt,Cahillane:2022pqm}.
+Note that vibrational noise, a key technical challenge for gravitational wave interferometers, is not a major concern for the proposed DM detector.
+This is because GALILEO is a high-frequency ($\gtrsim 100\,\mathrm{MHz}$) narrow-band detector, whereas vibrational noise is significant at much lower frequencies.
 We leave a detailed description of the detector design for a follow-up study.
 We next discuss the sources of quantum and thermal noise.

 Photon counting (shot) noise is the fundamental quantum-mechanical limit of a laser interferometer \cite{Caves_shotnoise}.
 The number of detected photons follows Poissonian counting statistics, which leads to an output power uncertainty of $\delta P_\mathrm{out} = \hbar\omega_\mathrm{L}\sqrt{N_\mathrm{out}}/\tau$, where $\omega_\mathrm{L}$ is the carrier photon frequency and $N_\mathrm{out}$ is the number of detected photons in the output port over integration time $\tau$.
 The shot noise amplitude spectral density (ASD) is $\delta P_\mathrm{out}/\sqrt{\Delta f}$, with $\Delta f$ being the bandwidth, which can thus be expressed as: